 TIBIALIS POSTERIOR TENDON DYSFUNCTION

 The ‘tib post’ muscle runs from the inside of the shin, around the inner ankle and attaches to the middle/highest point of the arch.
 This is a major supporting muscle of the foot and if this muscle is no longer able to support the foot properly it can cause the arch to collapse.
 In adults, this is often termed ‘adult acquired flat foot’.
-Initially, pain and swelling usually occur around the inside of the ankle and foot. and as this progresses the arch will continue to lower and flatten as well as the ankle rolling in.
-Treatment involves orthotics and strengthening of the affected muscle.
-With a referral to a specialist may be required in severe cases.
+Initially, pain and swelling usually occur around the inside of the ankle and foot and as this progresses the arch will continue to lower and flatten as well as the ankle rolling in.
+Treatment involves orthotics and strengthening of the affected muscle with a referral to a specialist being required in severe cases.